-Patient navigation services increased the rates of breast, cervical, and colorectal cancer 6-fold amongst women living in rural communities.
+Patient navigation services increased the rates of breast, cervical, and colorectal cancer screenings 6-fold amongst women living in rural communities.

 Remote interventions, including an educational DVD, and patient navigation services, increased the 12-month breast, cervical, and colorectal cancer screening rates among women living in rural areas, according to findings from a in a randomized clinical trial (NCT02795104) published in JAMA Network Open.1

 This trial included 963 women between the ages of 54 and 74 years and demonstrated that providing a tailored DVD intervention significantly increased the odds that that the recipient would obtain all their needed screenings compared with usual care (odds ratio [OR], 1.84; 95% CI, 1.02-3.43; P = .048).
 However, patients who received the tailored DVD and telephonic patient navigation (DVD/PN) were approximately 6 times more likely to obtain all their necessary screenings than patients who received usual care (OR, 5.69; 95% CI, 3.24-10.50; P < .001).
 Compared with women who received the DVD intervention only, women the DVD/PN group were 3 times more likely to obtain all recommended screenings (OR, 3.09; 95% CI, 2.05-4.68; P < .01).